Time Management can be very powerful as you are preparing for your semester.

 Digital Calendars make this strategy pretty easy to implement.
 The benefit to digital calendars is they are cloud-based, sync across multiple devices, send notifications to mobile devices, and usually have a place you can keep a list of tasks to get done during the time you are planning.

-Assignment Calculators to help break long term assignments down into a workable timeline.
+Assignment Planners help break long term assignments down into a workable timeline.
 There are many out there but a majority of them are for writing research papers.
 The University of Toronto has a calculator that breaks down several different assignment types into manageable pieces.

 Get distracted while online?